b7c/xsi/README.md

 - Install the [.NET 5 SDK](https://dotnet.microsoft.com/download/dotnet/5.0).
   - Choose the installer for your operating system.
 - Install [dotnet-script](https://github.com/filipw/dotnet-script).
-  - Run `dotnet tool install -g dotnet-script` from the terminal.
+  - Run `dotnet tool install -g dotnet-script` in the terminal.
+- Download the latest release and place the files into a folder.
+- If needed, get the latest [messages.ini](https://github.com/b7c/Xabbo.Common/blob/master/Xabbo.Common/messages.ini) from Xabbo.Common and place it in the folder.

 ## How to run
 - Open a new terminal at the directory where the `xsi.csx` file is.